How you can help victims of Hurricane Dorian

 100 Airport Ave E, Venice 941-488-0990

-The company posted an update via Facebook that they will be collecting and delivering supplies to the Bahamas.
-They are collecting nonperishable food items: protein or granola bars, prepackaged pouches/packets of chicken or tuna (no cans), prepackaged cheese or peanut butter crackers, peanut butter (no glass containers), trail mix, paper/baby supplies: antibacterial hand and face wipes, toilet paper, diapers, wipes, cleaning supplies: mops, brooms, buckets, sponges, bleach tablets, hygiene first-aid supplies (travel sizes preferred): toothpaste and brushes, shampoo, soap, sanitary napkins, deodorant, miscellaneous items: generators, chain saws, hand tree saws, flashlights, batteries (AAA, AA, C, D Cell only), solar lights, tarps, work gloves, shovels, first-aid supplies: band-aids, triple antibiotic ointment, ibuprofen, They will not be collecting clothing, bottled water, liquid bleach, or medications.
+The company posted an update via Facebook that it is collecting and delivering supplies to the Bahamas.
+It is collecting nonperishable food items: protein or granola bars, prepackaged pouches/packets of chicken or tuna (no cans), prepackaged cheese or peanut butter crackers, peanut butter (no glass containers), trail mix, paper/baby supplies: antibacterial hand and face wipes, toilet paper, diapers, wipes, cleaning supplies: mops, brooms, buckets, sponges, bleach tablets, hygiene first-aid supplies (travel sizes preferred): toothpaste and brushes, shampoo, soap, sanitary napkins, deodorant, miscellaneous items: generators, chain saws, hand tree saws, flashlights, batteries (AAA, AA, C, D Cell only), solar lights, tarps, work gloves, shovels, first-aid supplies: band-aids, triple antibiotic ointment, ibuprofen, It will not be collecting clothing, bottled water, liquid bleach, or medications.

 If you don’t want to shop, you can give a monetary donation at agapeflights.com and choose Relief Fund.